UTMediaCAT/Voyage/README.md

 ##Usage: Web Server
 ####If it is your FIRST time to run the server:
-please make sure to apply migrations under [Frontend forlder](https://github.com/UTMediaCAT/Voyage/tree/master/Frontend):
+please make sure to apply migrations under [Frontend folder](https://github.com/UTMediaCAT/Voyage/tree/master/Frontend):
 ```
 python manage.py makemigrations
-python mmanage.py migrate
+python manage.py migrate
 ```
 And create admin users
 ```
 python manage.py createsuperuser
 ```

-####Otherwise strat/stop the server:
+####Otherwise start/stop the server:
 * To start `sudo python server.py run`
 * To stop `sudo python server.py stop`

-By defualt, this Django app is set to listen on all public IPs.
+By default, this Django app is set to listen on all public IPs.

 You can now access the server through http://IP:PORT/admin